View William Zacierka's Obituary on dundalkeagle.com and share memories

 William married his late wife Helen (nee Vincent) Zacierka on May 17, 1947.
 After returning home, William joined the Baltimore County Fire Department.
 He served his Baltimore County Community until he retired after 40 years due to an injury sustained in a traffic accident.
 He retired as Battalion Chief #3 encompassing Dundalk, Eastview and Edgemere stations.

-His hobbies include hunting, fishing, gardening, making wine, taxidermy, and living life.

-A Mass to Celebrate William's Life was held on Thursday, March 14 at St. Luke's Catholic Church.
+A mass to celebrate William's life was held on Thursday, March 14, 2019 at St. Luke's Catholic Church.
 Interment followed the service at Bel Air Memorial Gardens.

 Published in Dundalk Eagle on Mar.
 21, 2019